Braid groups and quiver mutation: Actions on categories

 As $\Hom_{\Gamma'}(\p T_k,T_i)$ is a differential graded $\F$-module, it is quasi-isomorphic to its homology, which is the direct sum $\bigoplus\Hom_{K(\Gamma')}(T_k,T_i[n])$ with $\Hom_{K(\Gamma')}(T_k,T_i[n])\cong \Hom_{\Dfd(\Gamma')}(T_k,T_i[n])$ in degree $n$.
 So by Lemma \ref{lem:kysimples} the homology is only nonzero in degree $1$, where it is $1$-dimensional, and thus

 So we see that $\mu^{-1}(S_i)\cong G_k(T_i)$ and thus, using Proposition \ref{prop:conj-sph} again, $F_{\mu^{-1}(S_i)} \cong G_kG_iG_k^{-1} $. \end{pf} \end{prop}

-We are now able to show that our braid groups $B_Q$ act via spherical twists on the category $\Dfd(\Gamma)$. \begin{thm} Let $Q$ be a mutation Dynkin quiver of type $A$ or $D$ and let $W$ be the sum of cycles potential from Section \ref{ss:qps}.
+We are now able to show that our braid groups $B_Q$ act via spherical twists on the category $\Dfd(\Gamma)$. \begin{thm} Let $(Q,W)$ be a mutation-Dynkin quiver with potential of type $ADE$.
 Then we have a group homomorphism

 sending the group generator associated to the vertex $i\in I$ to the spherical twist at the simple $\Gamma_{Q,W}$-module $S_i$.